4. Wire MCP to Agent¶

 The architectural takeaway¶

-Look at what you did in this module: edited three files, deleted one, ran a rebuild.
+Look at what you did in this module: edited three files and ran a rebuild.
 No new dependencies.
 No protocol code.
 No serialization logic.

 This is the MCP value proposition.
 The agent is a thin orchestration layer that routes between the user and a set of capabilities.
 Those capabilities can live anywhere -- in the same pod, in a sidecar, across the cluster, or in a different cluster entirely.
 The agent doesn't know and doesn't need to know.
 It sees tool schemas, calls tools, and gets results.